christianhaitian/PortMaster/ports.md

 Title="VVVVVV ."
 Desc="VVVVVV is a 2010 puzzle-platform game created by Terry Cavanagh.
 The free Make and Play Edition data.zip file is already included.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the ports/VVVVVV folder if you prefer that version instead." porter="Christian_Haitian" locat="VVVVVV.zip" runtype="rtr" genres="platformer"

 Title="Wetspot_2 ."
 Desc="A port of QuickBasic 4.5 game Wetspot 2 by Angelo Mottola.
 Just download and play." porter="Cebion" locat="wetspot2.zip" runtype="rtr" genres="action"

+Title="Wizardchase ."
+Desc="2D retro pacman like arcade game Collect all the treasure in the dungeon!
+Can you make it to the second level?
+Good luck!" porter="Cebion" locat="wizardchase.zip" runtype="rtr" genres="arcade"

 Title="Wizznic! ."
 Desc="Wizznic! is an open-source, freeware remake of Puzznic, recreating the original arcade levels, the NES ones and including fan-made puzzle packs with new custom levels." porter="Bamboozler" locat="Wizznic.zip" runtype="rtr" genres="puzzle"